Translation invariance, topology, and protection of criticality in chains of interacting anyons: Anyonic states and operators

 \subsubsection{Periodic translation on the torus}

 We now consider a specific example system which will be of interest in \sref{sec:PBC}.
-Suppose we have a system of anyons on a torus, arranged on a periodic lattice such that this lattice encircles either the large or the small non-trivial cycle of the torus.\footnote{In describing the non-trivial cycles as ``large'' and ``small'', we assume the torus to have a circular cross-section with respect to a radial cut.
-More accurately, we term a non-trivial cycle ``large'' if the torus may be smoothly deformed, without self-intersections and without extending to infinity, to be radially symmetric about an axis which is encircled by this non-trivial cycle.} As these two situations are topologically equivalent, we choose it to encircle specifically the large non-trivial cycle with no loss of generality.\footnote{We do not consider rings which twist around both cycles of the torus. } How can we, in the diagrammatic notation, most efficiently represent the process of simultaneously translating each anyon around the torus by one site?
+Suppose we have a system of anyons on a torus, arranged on a chain which encircles either the large or the small non-trivial cycle of the torus.\footnote{In describing the non-trivial cycles as ``large'' and ``small'', we assume the torus to have a circular cross-section with respect to a radial cut.
+More accurately, recall that we are considering only manifolds which are non-self-intersecting and embedded in $\mathbb{R}^3$.
+We term a non-trivial cycle ``large'' if the torus may be smoothly deformed, without creating self-intersections and without extending to infinity, to be radially symmetric about an axis which is encircled by this non-trivial cycle.} As these two situations are topologically equivalent, we choose it to encircle specifically the large non-trivial cycle with no loss of generality.
+(It is anticipated that we may also evaluate rings which twist around both non-trivial cycles of the torus using a Dehn twist, but these are not considered in the present paper.)

+How can we, in the diagrammatic notation, most efficiently represent the process of simultaneously translating each anyon around the torus by one site?

 If we construct our fusion tree ``inside'' the torus, advance each anyon one site around the torus, and project onto the page, then the periodic translation operator is seen to act on the torus as shown in \fref{fig:torustranslate}.
+We may therefore write the torus translation operator simply as